oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 The authorization server MUST compare the two URIs using simple string comparison as defined in {{RFC3986}}, Section 6.2.1.

-The redirection endpoint URI MUST be an absolute URI as defined by
+The redirect URI MUST be an absolute URI as defined by
 {{RFC3986}} Section 4.3.
 The endpoint URI MAY include an "application/x-www-form-urlencoded" formatted (per Appendix B) query component ({{RFC3986}} Section 3.4), which MUST be retained when adding